FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_SSL.md

 ![SSL Live Spat OSC Swiches](include/ssl_live_3.png)

 With Solid State Logic live consoles, up to eight *Fader* (i.e. continuously variable) and eight *Switch* parameters per third-party device channel may be defined for control by the console.
 These control parameters (OSC messages) going out to Spat Revolution source/objects are accessible from each console audio path as well as dedicated OSC paths with no console audio processing associated with them.
-The provided template has all these configuration done for you but you can decide to customize with different or less parameters.
+The provided template has all these configurations done for you but you can decide to customize with different or less parameters.

 **SSL OSC Device Configuration and Address for Switch**
 ![SSL Live Spat OSC Swiches](include/ssl_live_1.png)

-**SSL OSC Device Configuration and Addressfor Fader**
+**SSL OSC Device Configuration and Address for Fader**

 ![SSL Live Spat OSC Faders](include/ssl_live_2.png)